5 Tips to Optimize Your Warehouse Space

 There are many various storage systems you can buy, and they all depend on your individual business and its needs.
 Pallet Rack, Shelving, Mezzanines, and any combination of the three are the most common options.
 Once you determine your inventory storage needs, you can speak with a salesman from American Surplus who can design a warehouse system to fit your specific inventory sizes and quantities.
 A CAD layout can be provided so that you can visualize your entire warehouse prior to making any decisions.
 If needed, an onsite visit can be scheduled to brainstorm and go over ideas in your warehouse.
 Maximizing your vertical space with a mezzanine is a huge advantage in any warehouse storage system.

 4. Training Labor Force

-Once you have your warehouse storage system installed and ready to go, you want to train your warehouse staff to know the in’s and out’s of your storage system & processes.
-First and foremost, safety in the warehouse is essential and with proper training, you can get everyone on the same page and reduce your exposure to safety issues.
-Establish goals for your inventory maintenance and shipping and receiving crew will save you time and money when receiving inventory and shipping out orders.
+Once you have your warehouse storage system installed and ready to go, you want to train your warehouse staff to know the ins and outs of your storage system and processes.
+First and foremost, safety in the warehouse is essential, and with proper training you can get everyone on the same page and reduce your exposure to safety issues.
+Establishing goals for your inventory maintenance and shipping and receiving crews will save you time and money when receiving inventory and shipping out orders.
 It is critical to communicate your goals and why they are important to ensure that all employees understand their job and the importance of their job.
 Training will help you achieve a great level of optimization in your warehouse.